-On the nights of August 8 and 9, 1969, Charles Manson’s communal family committed the most shocking murders in LA history—which included the slaying of Valley of the Dolls actress Sharon Tate and four of her guests (three of whom were shot as well as stabbed).
+On the nights of August 8 and 9, 1969, Charles Manson’s communal family committed the most shocking murders in LA history—which included the slaying of Valley of the Dolls actress Sharon Tate and four of her guests.
 The tabloids went crazy with the grisly details.

 It was reported later that Terry Melcher—the record producer for the Byrds’ million-seller hits “Mr. Tambourine Man” and “Turn Turn Turn” and who had close connections to the Beach Boys, Glen Campbell, and The Mamas and Papas—had previously lived at the murder address and was the intended victim.
 Melcher had declined to sign rockstar-wannabe Charles Manson to a record deal and Charlie took it a little too personally.

 Many of us in the LA music community had some connection to The Byrds and therefore to Terry Melcher, so it was too close for comfort.
 (I had worked with another Byrds’ producer, Gary Usher, the year before, and a friend of mine, Skip Battin, was about to join the band as a bass player.)

 Meanwhile, 2,767 miles away in Bethel, NY, The Woodstock Festival, arguably the most celebrated musical event of the last half-century (captured in a recent PBS documentary) began six days later.
 The display of peace and goodwill by a half-million “hippies” in attendance was as shocking to the public as the events in Hollywood the week before.